camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 4. Complete your BPMN diagram.
 5. Deploy the diagram to activate the Kafka consumer.

-## Make your Kafka Consumer Connector for consuming messages executable
+## Make your Kafka Consumer Connector executable

 ![Kafka Inbound Filled](../img/connectors-kafka-inbound-filled.png)

-To make your **Kafka Consumer Connector** for publishing messages executable, take the following steps:
+To make your **Kafka Consumer Connector** executable, take the following steps:

 1. In the **Authentication** section, select the **Authentication type**.
 2. (If you selected _Credentials_ as the **Authentication type**) In the **Authentication** section, set the relevant credentials.
 For example, `secrets.MY_KAFKA_USERNAME`.
 See the relevant [appendix section](#what-mechanism-is-used-to-authenticate-against-kafka) to find more about Kafka secure authentication.